-England by the Normans when they conquered the country in 1066.
+The name Mantervale was brought to England by the Normans when they conquered the country in 1066.
 The ancestors of the Mantervale family lived in Mandeville, near Valognes, Cotentin, Normandy.
 In Mandeville, the Norman Mantervale family were nobles who possessed a castle and vast estates.
-The family name Mantervale was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
-Frequently, the Normans, such as the Mantervale family, identified themselves by reference to the estates from which they came from in Northern France.

 Early Origins of the Mantervale family

 The surname Mantervale was first found in Wiltshire where they were anciently granted lands by William Duke of Normandy for their assistance at the Battle of Hastings in 1066 A.D.
 Geoffrey (Goisfrid) de Mandeville (c.1100) was an important Domesday tenant-in-chief; he was granted large estates in Essex, and in ten other shires by William, and was Constable of the Tower of London.